 Once Reviewers have completed all of the Indicators for the selected Program Area, they can mark it as Draft Entry Complete.
 Doing so will send an email to the MPHI Administration staff, prompting them to begin their review.
-Once the MPHI staff have completed their review and all edits are complete, a Manager (designated ahead of time to MPHI) may then check the Edits Complete, Publish Indicator Data checkbox.
+Once the MPHI staff have completed their review and all edits are complete, MPHI will send an email to the reviewer and the program Manager (designated ahead of time to MPHI) .
+The Manager may then check the Edits Complete, Publish Indicator Data checkbox.
 Once the indicator data is published, a Corrective Plan of Action will be created for any indicators marked as “Not Met”.
 See Corrective Plans of Action (CPAs).